the-ahuja-lab/AgeXtend/README.md

 The first work package, **Predictor**, involves a bioactivity-based classifier for predicting geroprotective compounds, coupled with an **explainability** module providing mechanistic insights into biological processes behind the predictions, a **toxicity** module to evaluate their toxicity in the biological context, and finally, a **target** module that suggests protein targets of the putative geroprotective compounds.
 The second work package, **Browser**, allows the user to explore through the 20 pre-screened databases specifically curated for these functionalities.

+## License Key

+**AgeXtend is free for academic institutions, however, for commercial utilization a commercial license key is required.
+Users (academic/commercial) may apply for a valid "License Key" [here](https://forms.gle/y1sCpSGEAML8XWGGA).**

+You can also generate your own predictions using AgeXtend’s [Colab notebook](https://colab.research.google.com/drive/1yS70GuI4H29KICQlLDQHLDk3nyULWJ94)

 ## Environment Setup (done using requirement.txt)

 **Major dependencies**